 Indianapolis Truck Accident Injury Attorney

 Injuries from a truck accident are often severe and long-lasting, impacting the victim’s overall quality of life.
-While semi trucks are an essential part of our economy – transporting goods, heavy machinery and raw materials across the country – their sheer size and scale makes them capable of significant damage.
+While semi trucks are an essential part of our economy – transporting goods, heavy machinery and raw materials across the country – their sheer size and scale make them capable of significant damage.
 Accidents involving compact cars can be very serious.
-However, accidents involving multi-ton trucks are often devastating for both the driver and passengers in nearby cars.
+However, accidents involving multiton trucks are often devastating for both the driver and passengers in nearby cars.
 Truck accidents are often the cause of spinal cord injuries and damage to the brain, which can impact the victim’s daily function, mobility and ability to work.

 At Golitko & Daly, P.C., our team is dedicated to helping Indianapolis, Indiana, victims secure reparations for their injuries, which can alleviate the financial burden in the aftermath of an accident.
 Each truck accident lawyer from our firm understands the nuances of motor vehicle laws and the complexity of these cases.
 We can work tirelessly on your behalf to ensure you receive the compensation you deserve.
-If you or your loved one has been injured in a collision involving a semi truck, tractor-trailer, 18-wheeler or other commercial vehicle, contact our team today to review your legal options.
+If you or your loved one has been injured in a collision involving a semi truck, tractor-trailer, 18-wheeler or another commercial vehicle, contact our team today to review your legal options.

-Malfunctions Related to Trucking Accidents
+Malfunctions Related To Trucking Accidents

 Trucking accidents often involve not only a truck and its driver but other motorists as well.
 Because of the way trucks are constructed, these vehicles are prone to certain kinds of malfunctions, including: